 Reflecting the rules governing distributions from traditional IRAs, households headed by individuals aged 72 or older were much more likely to cite RMDs as the way they calculated their withdrawal amounts, 46 while younger households were much more likely to take lump-sum withdrawals based on needs.
-Among traditional IRA-owning households in mid-2022 with a head of household aged 72 or older and taking a withdrawal in tax year 2021, 95 percent indicated their withdrawal was based on the RMD rules-only 2 percent took lump sums based on needs (Figure 13).
-In contrast, among withdrawing households younger than age 72, 37 percent took RMDs, and 34 percent took lump sums based on needs.
+Among traditional IRA-owning households in mid-2023 with a head of household aged 72 or older and taking a withdrawal in tax year 2022, 91 percent indicated their withdrawal was based on the RMD rules-only 4 percent took lump sums based on needs (see Figure A15).
+In contrast, among withdrawing households younger than age 72, 40 percent took RMDs, and 31 percent took lump sums based on needs.

-Traditional IRA-owning households that took withdrawals in tax year 2021 usually consulted outside sources to determine the amount of the withdrawal.
-Fiftynine percent consulted a professional financial adviser to determine the amount to withdraw in tax year 2021 (see Figure A15).
-Thirty percent consulted Internal Revenue Service (IRS) rules or publications.
+Traditional IRA-owning households that took withdrawals in tax year 2022 usually consulted outside sources to determine the amount of the withdrawal.
+Sixty percent consulted a professional financial adviser to determine the amount to withdraw in tax year 2022 (see Figure A16).
+Twenty-seven percent consulted Internal Revenue Service (IRS) rules or publications.